WilsonMathew/custom_vim/README.md

-My vim custimization
+My vim customization
 ==============================

 This customization is as I learn vim with the 'Learn Vim the Hard way' guide.
-It includes _vimperatorrc $ _vimrc
+It includes _vimperatorrc & _vimrc

 Milestones
 -----------